Deutsche Bahn partners with SkyGeo to survey ground stability.

 Deutsche Bahn and SkyGeo closed a contract to apply InSAR technology during the coming 5 years in Germany.
 Tunnels, railroad tracks, bridges and all other infrastructure are covered by SkyGeo’s asset health monitoring system built on satellite radar imagery.

 SkyGeo is a next generation Earth Observation company.
-Our global data feed starts on a satellite and provides millimeter-accurate deformation data to customers all over the world.
-Our processing engine and our InSAR-based deformation data are fundamentally changing the way our customers understand their assets.
+Our global data feed starts on a satellite and provides millimeter-accurate displacement data to customers all over the world.
+Our processing engine and our InSAR-based displacement data are fundamentally changing the way our customers understand their assets.
 We help people manage their assets for the long term and we provide early warnings for prevention of environmental disasters.